nhtnhanbn/nhtnhanbn.github.io/_repository/vicsrcsgmmay22.md

 title: VicSRC SGM 5/2022 and constitutional amendments
 ---

-Page last updated 27/5/2022.
+Page last updated 7/7/2022.

 ## VicSRC SGM May 2022 and constitutional amendments

 ### Background

+**My understanding is that these constitutional amendments are in effect, applying from the 2022 Executive election and the 2022-2023 term of the Executive.**

-The Victorian Student Representative Council Student Executive Advisory Committee ("the Executive") has proposed a number of amendments to our SRC's Constitution, concerning the composition of the Executive for future terms but yet again no simplification of the Executive's outrageous full name.
+The Victorian Student Representative Council Student Executive Advisory Committee ("the Executive") proposed a number of amendments to our SRC's Constitution, concerning the composition of the Executive for future terms but yet again no simplification of the Executive's outrageous full name.

 An amendment requires at least 75% of votes cast being in favour to be adopted into the Constitution.